The Complete Honest Hands-On Review Of Panasonic EVA1

 First, I would point out that, like all cameras, the EVA1 is a series of choices and compromises in size, price, capability, and quality.

-Unlike, it seems, every breathless male on a vaguely-camera-orientated Facebook group, I have yet to come across the ‘perfect’ camera.
+It seems that, unlike every breathless male on a vaguely camera-oriented Facebook group, I have yet to come across the ‘perfect’ camera.

-No camera, in my opinion, has simultaneously all the features a cinematographer could want while delivering a fantastic image at a price point that won’t leave the bank manager sweating (or any price point, really).
+No camera, in my opinion, simultaneously offers all the features a cinematographer could want while delivering a fantastic image at a price point that won’t leave the bank manager sweating (or at any price point, really).

-I am that rare breed of someone who owns a camera that isn’t “the best camera in the world basically a mini-Alexa, but cheaper than an actual mini-Alexa – but still better.”
+I am that rare breed of person who owns a camera that isn’t “the best camera in the world—basically a mini-Alexa, but cheaper than an actual mini-Alexa—but still better.”

 The EVA1 is small, lightweight, and incredibly versatile